Ryland Creek

 Picture

 The Last Coon Hunter begins the Ryland Creek saga, introducing Widower Jacob Ernst and his two sons, Nathan and Mead.
-It also depicts the lifestyle in rural Upstate New York, the passion of raising and chasing behind coonhounds in the night time forests, and the bonds between family and their hounds.
+It depicts the lifestyle in rural Upstate New York, the passion of raising and chasing behind coonhounds in the night time forests, and the bonds between family and their hounds.

 Just as important: the reader learns about Painted Post (my real hometown) and some of the wonderful legends and history behind this storied place.

-The two biggest, common surprises for me in writing the Ryland Creek series that I hear from readers are:
+Many curious (even say, magical) things happen as an author.
+The three biggest surprises for me about the Ryland Creek series that I hear from readers are:

-• Just as much as hunters, avowed non- and even anti-hunters like the series.
-The way one dear reader put it: "It's not just about coon hunting as much as it is about the people who go coon hunting."
-There's a lot of truth to that sentiment.
+The way one dear reader put it: "It's not about coon hunting as much as it is about the people who go coon hunting."

 Picture